aakanksha5796/KPMG-U.S.-Career-Catalyst-Advisory-Job-Simulation-on-Forage---February-2025/README.md

 This repository includes:

-- `data_analysis_pivot_tables.xlsx` – Excel file showcasing data analysis using pivot tables.
+- `Task 2 KPMG.xlsx` – Excel file showcasing data analysis using pivot tables.
-- `problem_solving_approach.pdf` – A document outlining my structured thinking process and key takeaways from the simulation.
+- `Task 5.pdf` – A document outlining my structured thinking process and key takeaways from the simulation.
 - `README.md` – This file.

 ## Prerequisites